Modifying Divorce Agreements in Texas

 If you and your spouse have already agreed to the terms of your divorce

-on a matter such as child support, note that the courts may only modify
+on a matter like child support, note that the courts may only modify it

 have materially and substantially changed since the last agreement or